bionanopatterning/Ais/README.md

 Contact: m.g.f.last@lumc.nl

 ### Installation ###
-Pom works on Windows and Linux machines but not on MacOS.
+Ais works on Windows and Linux machines but not on MacOS.
 Install as follows:
 ```
-conda create --name pom
+conda create --name ais
-conda activate pom
+conda activate ais
 conda install python==3.9
 conda install pip
-pip install pom-cryoet
+pip install ais-cryoet
 ```

 Then run using either of the following commands:
 ```
-pom
+ais
-pom-cryoet
+ais-cryoet
 ```
 #### Tensorflow & CUDA compatibility ####
 Compatibility between Python, tensorflow, and CUDA versions can be an issue.
 The following combination was used during development and is know to work: